|

 In the previous part, you timed the elimination of another player really well and collected his cards.
 This got you the critical momentum which you needed to deal with the next set of challenges.

 Because of your balance management, you made Purple stronger until eventually Purple became too strong even for you.
 Now you had to confront it.
-The situation looked like this:
+The situation looked like the above.

 Move 11.